Malaysia

 Malaysia is tropical and is one of 17 megadiverse countries; it is home to numerous endemic species.
 The country is multiethnic and multicultural, which has a significant effect on its politics.
 About half the population is ethnically Malay, with minorities of Chinese, Indians, and indigenous peoples.
+The Bumiputra policy grants the Malay majority a constitutionally enshrined privileged status over Malaysian citizens who are Chinese or Indians via affirmative action measures.
 The official language is Malaysian Malay, a standard form of the Malay language.
 English remains an active second language.
-While recognising Islam as the official religion, the constitution grants freedom of religion to non-Muslims.
+While recognising Islam as the official religion, the constitution grants freedom of religion to non-Muslims though conversion out of Islam is forbidden while conversion to it is allowed.
 The government is modelled on the Westminster parliamentary system, and the legal system is based on common law.
-The head of state is an elected monarch, chosen from among the nine state sultans every five years.
+The head of state is an elected monarch, chosen among the nine state rulers every five years.
 The head of government is the prime minister.

-Malaysia's economy has traditionally been driven by its natural resources but is expanding into commerce, tourism, and medical tourism.
-The country has a newly industrialised market economy, which is relatively open and state-oriented.
-The country is a founding member of the Organisation of Islamic Cooperation (OIC), the East Asia Summit (EAS), and the Association of Southeast Asian Nations (ASEAN), as well as a member of the Non-Aligned Movement (NAM), the Commonwealth, and the Asia-Pacific Economic Cooperation (APEC).
-Malaysia ranks 13th in Global Peace Index and 11th in Henley Passport Index.
+The country's economy was once heavily reliant on agriculture and primary commodities but is now driven by the services and manufacturing sectors.
+Malaysia ranks highly in peacefulness and passport strength and has a newly industrialised economy that is relatively open and state-oriented.
+The country is a founding member of the Organisation of Islamic Cooperation (OIC), the East Asia Summit (EAS), and the Association of Southeast Asian Nations (ASEAN), as well as a member of the Non-Aligned Movement (NAM), the Commonwealth of Nations, and the Asia-Pacific Economic Cooperation (APEC).